 Developing a review: We encourage individuals to consider developing reviews for this journal.
 To find out more about expectations for the review, click here.

-Subscriptions and reprints: Subscriptions are free to SPSSI members.
-Non-member subscriptions are available by contacting Wiley Blackwell.
+Subscriptions and reprints: Electronic subscriptions are free to SPSSI members.
+Non-member subscriptions are available by contacting our publisher, Wiley Blackwell.

 Permissions: Request to reprint materials from SIPR should be obtained from Wiley-Blackwell.